dracodoc/mischelper/README.md

 ## Installation
 To install:
-* Install RStudio newest release version.
+* Install RStudio newest release or preview version.
+(Version 0.99.903 has a bug to run microbenchmark 3 times.
+Newer preview version don't have this bug.)
 * Run following lines in RStudio console: